MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-The 31-year-old is hitting just .223 this season, but he's one of just 14 players with 40 RBI, 40 runs scored and 40 walks on the year.
+The 31-year-old is hitting just .223 this season, but he's one of only 14 players with 40 RBI, 40 runs scored and 40 walks on the year.

 Despite his plus power, Santana's value stems more from his on-base ability and table-setting skills for the rest of the Cleveland lineup.
 He's also an underrated defender at first base and has shown the ability to play third base or corner outfield in a pinch.